adr1enbe4udou1n/laravel-boilerplate/README.md

 For instance, with this custom setup HMR work natively with configurable port and productions assets are correctly cleanup after each compilation in specific "dist" directory.

-For your info, this webpack setup is a direct recovery from my other little side-project [Express Boilerplate](https://github.com/adr1enbe4udou1n/express-boilerplate) which is optimized for quick prototype frontend development based on express Node framework.
+This webpack setup is a direct recovery from my other little side-project [Express Boilerplate](https://github.com/adr1enbe4udou1n/express-boilerplate) which is optimized for quick prototype frontend development based on express Node framework.

 ## TODO